numynox/talasius/content/info/activities/hikes/index.en.md

 {{< hike-badges start="Inzino" distance="30 min" duration="5 h" ascent="800 m" >}}

-A hike that is particularly recommended in high summer through the shady valley of Inzino up to Croce di Marone, where the hike to Monte Guglielmo also begins.
+A hike that is particularly recommended in high summer through the shady valley of Inzino (also knowm as cold valley) up to Croce di Marone, where the hike to Monte Guglielmo also begins.

 {{< wikiloc id="244035271" >}}